citp/BlockSci/README.rst

 BlockSci Documentation
 =====================
-Documentation_ is available for the python interface library
+Documentation_ is available for the python interface library.

 .. _Documentation: https://citp.github.io/BlockSci/

-Additionally, a demonstration Notebook_ is available in the Notebooks folder
+Additionally, a demonstration Notebook_ is available in the Notebooks folder.

 .. _Notebook: https://citp.github.io/BlockSci/demo.html

+For installation instructions, see below.
 More detailed documentation is coming soon.
 Meanwhile, feel free to contact us at blocksci@lists.cs.princeton.edu.

 Quick Setup using Amazon EC2
 ==============